Regulatory Affairs for QA: Variations Training

 - The need for the QP/QA to be kept informed regarding post-approval changes via an effective change control process

-- New/emerging expectations arising from International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Q12
+- New/emerging expectations arising from the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Q12

 Key Learning Objectives